circlol/newload/README.md

 ![Logo](https://github.com/circlol/newload/raw/main/assets/icons/newloads-github.png)

-New Loads is designed to be a complete and hassle free Windows 10 & 11 setup utility.
-From the ground up written in Powershell, using custom functions New Loads provides a way to easily and quickly increase the security, performance and security.
+New Loads, a comprehensive and seamless Windows 10 & 11 setup utility, has been meticulously crafted using Powershell from the very beginning.
+By incorporating tailored functions, it offers a simple and efficient means of enhancing both security and performance effortlessly.

 # ![](https://raw.githubusercontent.com/circlol/newload/main/icon/curved-monitor_result%2064x64.png) **New Loads Overview**

 - **Program Installation** (Chrome, VLC, Acrobat, Zoom)

-  [^]: Use switch parameter -SkipProgramInstall to skip this section
+  [^]: Use switch parameter `-SkipPrograms` to skip this section

 - **Mother Computer's Specific Branding** (Wallpaper, Support Info in Settings)

-  [^]: Use switch parameter -SkipBranding to skip this section
+  [^]: Use switch parameter `-SkipBranding` to skip this section

 - **Custom Start Menu and Taskbar Layout**

-- **Bitlocker Decryption**

 - **Debloat**

+- **ADWCleaner**

+  [^]: Use switch parameter `-NoADW` to skip this section

-- **Office Removal** - *Optional by prompt*
+- **Office Removal** - _by confirmation_

 - **Optimization**